Danbytronic/neave.tv-recoded/README.md

 <a href="https://danbytronic.github.io/neave.tv-recoded/">Web version</a>

 # Features
-* Menu selection of videos along with the categories
+* Selecting channels along with the videos
 * Adjusting the size of the screen by pressing <kbd>F</kbd>
 * Changing the volume by <kbd>+</kbd> or <kbd>-</kbd>
 * Pausing the video by pressing <kbd>space</kbd>
+* Brings back all of the removed content with the current ones

 # Download
 You can find the latest stable version here: